marksmccann/froyo/docs/api/define-component.md

     -   `value` (optional): Specifies the initial text value of the node.
 -   **`element`**: Creates a new HTML element with the following options:
     -   `tagName`: Specifies the type of element to be created.
+    -   `className`: Specifies a CSS class name to add to the element.
+    -   `content`: Specifies a string to render within the element.
+    -   `attributes`: Specifies an object of attributes to add to the element.
 -   **`svg`**: Creates a new SVG element with the following options:
     -   `tagName`: Specifies the type of element to be created.
+    -   `className`: Specifies a CSS class name to add to the element.
+    -   `content`: Specifies a string to render within the element.
+    -   `attributes`: Specifies an object of attributes to add to the element.
 -   **`query`**: Retrieves an element from the DOM with the following options:
     -   `selector`: Specifies the CSS selector used to find the element.
     -   `optional` (optional): Defines if the element is optional.
 If enabled, a warning will not be thrown if no element is found.